Docket

 Biogen International GMBH v.
 Mylan Pharmaceuticals Inc., U.S. Supreme Court, No. 21-1567

-Urging the Supreme Court To Reaffirm The Distinctions Between The Different Disclosure Requirements Needed to Obtain A Patent
+Despite NELF’s Urging, the Supreme Court Declines to Reaffirm the Distinctions between the Different Disclosure Requirements Needed to Obtain a Patent

-This case presents a question that has divided the Federal Circuit and created justifiable confusion and anxiety among biotech companies, as well as among innovators in other fields.
-The question is what is required to satisfy 35 U.S.C. §112’s requirement that an inventor provide a “written description of the invention” in order to secure a patent?
+This case presented a question that continues to divide the Federal Circuit and create justifiable confusion among biotech companies, as well as among innovators in other fields.
+The question is what level of description is required to satisfy 35 U.S.C. §112’s requirement that an inventor provide a “written description of the invention” in order to secure a patent?

-Knowing that the Supreme Court alone can correct errors made in patent law by the Federal Circuit, NELF has filed an amicus brief supporting Biogen’s petition for certiorari.
+Because the Supreme Court alone can correct errors made in patent law by the Federal Circuit, NELF filed an amicus brief supporting Biogen’s petition for certiorari.

-NELF argues that the Federal Circuit’s decision confounds the three separate disclosure requirements set forth in 35 U.S.C. §112(a): the written disclosure requirement, the enablement requirement, and arguably the best mode requirement.
-Although long-standing Federal Circuit precedent holds that those requirements are to be considered separate and distinct, the Federal Circuit decision conflates them.
-The decision also conflates the written description with the requirement of nonobviousness.
-As NELF illustrates, the decision departs from the Supreme Court’s own teachings on this issue and is inconsistent even with the circuit’s own earlier §112 jurisprudenence.
+NELF argued that the Federal Circuit’s decision confounds the three separate disclosure requirements set forth in 35 U.S.C. §112(a): the written disclosure requirement, the enablement requirement, and arguably the best mode requirement.
+Although long-standing Federal Circuit precedent holds that those requirements are separate and distinct, the Federal Circuit decision conflated them.
+The decision also conflated the written description with the requirement of nonobviousness.
+As NELF illustrated, the decision departed from the Supreme Court’s own teachings on this issue and was inconsistent even with the circuit’s own earlier §112 jurisprudence.

 Related